it060587las/client-server-demo/README.md

 | client | Contains client application |
 |client-server-message-format | message format to communicate between client and server|

-### Lombok + Eclipse
-In order to reduce boilerplate code, in demo application used Lombok project.
-In Eclipse all is works fine, bild passes successfully, but Eclipse highlights some cases of Lombok usage as error.
-In order to fix it, install pluggin in Eclipse.
-Details [here](https://projectlombok.org/setup/eclipse).

 ### Assembly
 run
 ```sh